 Click here to know how to get to Mount Kōya.

 While leaving the vivid, urbanized Ōsaka to reach Mount Kōya, we felt like escaping the modern world.

 After departing from Namba station, the train entered after a while in an idyllic landscape: we suddenly got into the woods and then on the top of the mountain.

 Mount Kōya’s ambiance depends on the time of the year, but we have been there in every season and it is always a wonderful place.

 Spring’s air is refreshed by just-bloomed flowers and the leaves have incredible colors in Autumn.

 Even the snow make of mount Kōya a beautiful place.

 Oku-no-in is wrapped into a mysterious atmosphere: the contrast of Kongōbu-ji’s vermilion red and white snow is very charming.

-There, I was lucky to meet training monks doing their ascetic practice in the forest, I was touched by their devotion.
+There, we were lucky to meet training monks doing their ascetic practice in the forest, I was touched by their devotion.